Crowning Achievement: Crown Motors (皇冠汽車) and 50 years of Toyota in HK

 Article and picture of Crown Motors head Robert Young in 1971 about his 2 months trip to Japan and Europe (KSEN, 1971-6-27)

 To distribute Toyota in HK, Borneo Ltd formed Crown Motors in October 1966, which likely took its name from Toyota’s popular luxury sedan Crown which was first introduced in 1955.
 The first Crown Motors showroom which opened in December 1966 as shown in above article was located at 24 Lan Fong Road in Causeway Bay and at the time Toyota was the sixth largest auto maker in the world based on sales, up from 13th two years before and gaining popularity in markets outside of Japan with its Toyota Corona model, which was launched in 1965 after significant redesign of its less successful Toyopet.
-The same year, Toyota bought Hino, the maker of buses and trucks and the next year (1967) it became the majority shareholder of Daihatsu, maker of small passenger vehicles.
+The same year, Toyota bought Hino, the maker of buses and trucks.

 To lead Crown Motors, Borneo Ltd hired Robert Anthony Young (楊聿彬), a newcomer to HK and Asia, as general manager of Crown.
 Born in 1930 in Grantham, Lincolnshire, Young served as sales manager for African Lakes Corporation in Malawi in southeastern Africa from 1955-1959 then branch manager for Automobile Palace in Banger, N. Wales from 1959-1963 before returning to Africa as sales manager for United Africa Corporation at Freetown, Sierra Leone from 1963-1966.
 According to recollections by Wilson Mok (莫裕生), who was a colleague of Young, when Crown Motors was first launched it primarily relied on the much bigger affiliate Metro Cars for many aspects of its business ranging from after sales service, repairs, accounting and licensing while Young and his team at Crown only handled sales.
 The market at the time was dominated by British and American brands and Metro as the leading distributor of British auto brands was selling 500 cars a month and hence getting most of the attention of the group while Crown was treated like the B team.
 In 1967, the Inchcape Group acquired Borneo Ltd and in the Singapore and Malaysia market decided to switch from Austin to Toyota, a decision that would prove to be the right one with the decline of the British auto industry and the rise of the Japanese auto industry in the 1970s.
 (Today Inchcape represents Toyota in 18 different countries.)